hofmanniac/thoughts/README.md

 What's New
 ===================

+## Mon Dec-14, 2020 Release (0.0.7)
+Addded a sample for calculating Winograd Schema information with light natural language parsing.
+Also now the "then" portions of rules will push items to the top of the agenda, and in order.
+This will help favor new rules to finish their forward chaining behaviors sooner.

+See winograd_1.json in  https://github.com/hofmanniac/thoughts/tree/master/samples/academic/winograd for an example.

 ## Sun Dec-13, 2020 Release (0.0.6)
 You can now #tokenize a string and apply an assertion for every token in the string.
 You can also now use #lookup, to locate a matching fact in the context, which will then assert the matching fact.
 This is useful in parsing natural language, where you want to assert each word (token) in a sentence, lookup the corresponding lemma, and then match against a set of rules.